jareddonovan/creative-coding/docs/tutorials/tut09/index.md

 ![Aquarium]({{site.baseurl}}{{page.url}}images/aquarium.png)

 First, we will need to define a class to create fishes.
-Create a new processing sketch and make a new tab for the Fish class.
+Create a new p5js sketch, make a new file for the Fish class, and link it to your sketch in the `index.html` file.

 When you are first defining your class, you should ask yourself questions like:

 * What information will we need to store in the fish?
 * What information will we need to know in order to create a new fish?